This post is about how we taught the kids about the Hadith on Intentions.

 CAUTION: Please be careful while doing the experiment.
 If your children are the curious, tinkering and mischievous kind (like my 10 year old!!) then I’d advice that you don’t let them know what the ‘magic’ solution is at all.
 You can get everything ready before hand when they are not seeing.

 Also, a reader had once said that it didn’t work for them.
 It will work.
 You have to wait a few minutes.
 For us, I added about 10ml of bleach to a glass of water.
 We waited about 5 minutes for the color to completely disappear.
 It starts becoming light instantly and then gradually becomes white.
 You don’t have stir it.
-InshaAllah I’ll try to post the video on Insta and Facebook later for you to see.
+You can see the video at the end of this page.

 What can you say to your child about the experiment: